-There are several types of diagnostics supported by the Stepper Drive.
+There are several types of diagnostics supported by the controller.
 Fault detection and reaction is associated with either input as well as the motor and output drives.
 In addition to I/O faults, the drive can also detect/react to power supply and lost communication events.

-Figure 16 - Diagnostics Function Block
+Figure 16.
+Function Block

-The "Fault Detection is Enabled" is the most important setpoint associated with this function block, and it should be selected first.
+The "Event Generates a DTC in DM1" is the most important setpoint associated with this function block, and it should be selected first.
 Changing it will result in other setpoints being enabled/disabled as appropriate.
-When disabled, all diagnostic behaviour associated with the I/O or event in question is ignored (i.e. this type of fault will not disable the motor)
+When disabled, all diagnostic behaviour associated with the I/O or event in question is ignored (i.e., this type of fault will not disable the motor)

 In the case of a power supply error, it can be selected to disable the stepper motor when detected.
-By default, a power supply under or over voltage condition will shutoff the motor.
+By default, a power supply under or over voltage condition will shut off the motor.